bThink-BGU/BPjs/docs/source/BPjsTutorial/dynamic-bthread-addition.rst

 Alas, the b-thread is started after the javascript file is evaluated.
 At this point, ``i`` is equal to 4.
 So in effect, we had four b-threads, named ``requestor-0`` to ``requestor-3``, all asking for event ``e4``.

 To get four different events, we need to create a scope for each iteration.
-This is easy, since Javascript supports functions as first-class-citizens (:download:`source <code/dynamic-bthread-ok.js>`)..
+This is easy, since Javascript supports functions as first-class-citizens (:download:`source <code/dynamic-bthread-ok.js>`).

 .. literalinclude:: code/dynamic-bthread-ok.js
   :linenos:
   :language: javascript

 Lines 4-6 are the same as before, but now they are wrapped in an anonymous function (line 3) that's immediately called, with ``i`` as the parameter (line 7).
 This results in the b-thread function having its own scope (or, to be technically exact, activation object).
-That scope keeps the value of ``i`` at the iteration the scope was created - that value is put in the parameter ``j``.
+That scope keeps the value of ``i`` at the iteration the scope was created in - that value is put in the parameter ``j``.

 Thus, each b-thread gets its own scope and correct value of ``i`` (except that it's calling it ``j`` at this point).